-The School of Dietetics and Human Nutrition is the oldest teaching and research institution in Human Nutrition in Canada.
+The School of Human Nutrition (formerly the School of Dietetics and Human Nutrition) is the oldest teaching and research institution in Human Nutrition in Canada.
 Our primary mission is to improve human health during the life span by training future leaders in the fields of dietetics and nutritional sciences, in food safety and food security, and in global health and international nutrition.
 The School is home to 10.5 tenure track faculty and to 5 faculty lecturers/clinical coordinators who oversee the dietetics stage/internship placements in Canada and internationally.

 The School offers both undergraduate and graduate programs.
 Undergraduate students may choose from one of two undergraduate majors – the Dietetics Major and the Nutrition Major or enroll in the Concurrent Degree/Dual Major and graduate in 4 years having earned both a BSc (Food Science) and a BSc (Nutritional Sciences).
 Recently a new multidisciplinary major in Global Food Security was added to the curriculum.
 The School also offers graduate programs leading to either MSc (Applied), MSc (Thesis) or PhD degrees.
 A graduate route to Dietetics credentialing is available to eligible graduate students.
 International training in food and nutrition is available for students through their dietetics stages,or with the Barbados Interdisciplinary Tropical Field Studies (BITS), African Field Studies Semester, in Sustainable Agriculture and Food Security in Cuba and with the growing number of international placement sites in the Caribbean (CARICOM), in Ghana and at various field sites in the USA, Asia, and Latin America.